asad1112/Steganography_Tool_Roberttino/README.md

-# Simple Steganography Tool Roberttino is Coded By Kamaladdin Ahmadzada
+# Simple Steganography Tool Roberttino
+#       By Kamaladdin Ahmadzada
 #Main purpose of this script is hiding (embedding) text data in image
 #Technique is so strong against visual attacks it is really hard to differenciate original and text embedded image even distinguishing these image by size impossible
 #Here is Results